-I am a creative advertising and visual communication professional, living in Chicago, Illinois with my wife, two lovely daughters (depending on what time you wake them) and one really, really stinky thai ridgeback dog.
+I am a creative digital marketing and communication professional, living in Chicago, Illinois with my wife, two lovely daughters (depending on what time you wake them) and one really, really stinky thai ridgeback dog.

-I was born in Toronto and grew up just east of downtown in an area called cabbagetown.
-Anyone who has seen The Kids of Degrassi street kids will know where I grew up.
-Many of my classmates were in the original show.
+I was born in Toronto and grew up just east of downtown in an area called Cabbagetown, one block east of Degrassi Street.

-I started working in a screenshop hand typesetting team names with Lettraset® when I was 14.
-It was a part-time job after school and full-time during the summer.
-I moved to Toronto to finish high school at Wexford Collegiate in the Arts program.
-I was going to attend college but got an opportunity for a “summer job” at the in-house studio of BBDO, downtown on Bay Street.
-By the time September rolled around and it was time to go to school, I was pretty used to getting paid for a living and decided that if I just work my ass off, I can probably do o.k.
-Thanks to some great mentors and late nights, so far, so good.
+I’ve always worked in “advertising,” it’s all I’ve ever wanted to do, but how I got here is unique.
+I skipped going to college because I got a summer job at the in-house studio of the Toronto office of BBDO right after I graduated high school.
+By the time September came and it was time to go to back to school, I was pretty used to getting paid for a living and decided that if I just work my ass off, I can probably do o.k.
+Thanks to some great mentors, late nights, and saying “yes” a lot – so far, so good.

-In my free time, I enjoy trying to do too much and find myself constantly discovering new hobbies to try.
+I get my kicks learning about new things.
+It’s by far my favourite thing to do.
+I enjoy doing too much and find myself constantly discovering new hobbies.
 My wife is not thrilled with this part of my personality.
 Luckily, she is very forgiving.
-I like to dabble in painting (canvas and walls), woodworking, welding, guitar-playing them and building them, gardening and animation.
+I like to dabble in painting (canvas and walls), woodworking, welding, guitar playing, guitar building, gardening and animation.
 I have an unfortunate penchant for purchasing stringed instruments, especially ukuleles.
-If I could pick only one thing, I would have to say it’s learning.
-I get my kicks learning about new things.

 Thanks for sticking it out to the end.